 - 4 large boneless, skinless chicken breasts

-Add the water, salt, and honey to a 4-qt container.
+Add the water, salt, and honey to a 4-quart container.
 Whisk until the salt is completely dissolved.
-Add the chicken breast, and place a small plate on top to assure the chicken is submerged.
+Add the chicken breasts, and place a small plate on top to assure the chicken is submerged.

 Refrigerate for at least 1 hour, but no longer than 2 hours.
-Remove the chicken from the brine, and pat dry with paper towels.
-They're now ready to cook in any recipe that calls for boneless-skinless chicken breasts.
+Remove the chicken from the brine, rinse, and pat dry with paper towels.
+They're now ready to cook in any recipe that calls for boneless skinless chicken breasts.